LDAWG-a11y/a11yWebApp/src/accessibility.md

 ## Feedback and contact information

-If you are experiencing any accessibility issues with this website or need content in an alternative format please [contact George Rhodes](https://www.makethingsaccessible.com/authors/grhodes/) on any channels listed in his author bio contact information.
+If you are experiencing any accessibility issues with this website or need content in an alternative format please contact us at [info@makethingsaccessible.com](mailto:info@makethingsaccessible.com) on any channels listed in his author bio contact information.

 ## Technical information about this website's accessibility